2ncc/ApollocPvP/README.md

 # ApollocPvP
-Some Automation to buy and sell Pearls in ApollocPvP.minehut.gg
+Some Automation to buy and sell Pearls on ApollocPvP.minehut.gg